unisonweb/website/src/compare-lang/unison-for-java-devs.md

 </div></div>

-### Decomposing values
+### Decomposing types

 <div class="side-by-side"><div>

-In Unison, we use structural pattern matching to decompose values, extracting fields from data types, and matching on specific variants of a type.
+In Unison, we use structural pattern matching to decompose types into their data constructors, extracting fields and matching on specific variants of a type.

 ```unison
 type Shape = Circle Float | Square Float | Rectangle Float Float